 Certain comparative balances have been reclassified to ensure consistency with the current financial year's presentation.
 These immaterial reclassifications have no impact on the overall financial performance or financial position for the comparative reporting periods.
-Disclosure Statement comparative affected is: Statement of Comprehensive Income, Statement of Cash Flows, and Note 2 as at 31 December 2022.
+Disclosure Statement comparative affected is: Statement of Cash Flows, Note 21 Balance with Related Parties, Note 33 Financial Risk Management and Note 37 Notes to Statement of Cash Flows.